About Keith Morrison

 Morrison, the first African-American dean appointed in a non-HBC institution, held five deanships from 1993 to 2008, including at the San Francisco Art Institute; the College of Arts and Humanities, University of Maryland, College Park; the College of Creative Arts, San Francisco State University (twice); and the Tyler School of Art, Temple University.
 As dean over a nearly 20-year period he appointed more than 100 faculty members; developed several degree programs; created exhibitions and festivals in art, dance, film, music and theatre; raised major funding; and led several academic programs to national and international distinction.
 He is at present Professor of Art, Tyler School of Art, Temple University.

 Keith Morrison represented the USA as art critic and cultural envoy to the Shanghai Biennale in 2008.
 He was named a Fulbright Senior Scholar in 2008.
 He represented Jamaica in the 2001 Venice Biennale.
 He represented Jamaica in the 1996 Santo Domingo Biennale.
 He was named “Caribbean in the [San Francisco] Bay,” 1994.
 He has received awards from the Ford Foundation and the Danforth Foundation; the Bi-Centennial Award for Painting, from the City of Chicago; the Organization of African Unity Award for Painting; the National Foundation of Art Educators Award and a Fulbright Senior Fellowship.
 A book about his life, titled Keith Morrison, by art historian René Ater, was published by Pomegranate Press in 2005.
+On August 6th, 2017, Morrison was awarded the title Commander in the Order of Distinction by his native country of Jamaica.

 His paintings are improvised images that reel between memory and fantasy, travelogue and rebus, borrowed and private symbols.
 References abound to the landscape and culture of the Caribbean, Africa and urban America.